-We will update our Accommodation Strategy for people with learning disabilities and other additional and complex needs, including those with mental health needs.
-This will aim to (a) increase the number of people who have their own home; (b) increase the quality of housing and support for people with learning disabilities; and (c) make sure that housing and support is affordable and in the right place.
-In the short-term, another priority will be making sure that all people with learning disabilities who have previously been placed outside Barnsley can be supported in affordable housing within the borough.
+Support People with Additional Needs - We will update our accommodation strategy for people with learning disabilities and other additional and complex needs, including those with mental health needs.
+This will aim to (a) increase the number of people who have their own home; (b) increase the quality of housing and support for people with learning disabilities; and (c) Ensure that housing and support is affordable and in the right place.
+In the short-term, another priority will be ensuring that all people with learning disabilities who have previously been placed outside Barnsley can be supported in affordable housing within the borough.